TBartl/EECS-494-Metroid-Tutorials/index.md

   <label for="check3">
     <p class="expand-title">Why can't I copy the code snippets?</p>
     <div class="check-content">
-    We've intentionally made all included code in image only form.
-This is partially because we want to keep the amount of work consistent with the Zelda tutorials, but mostly because there's value in being forced to type all the code.
+    <p>We've intentionally made all included code in image only form.
+This is partially because we want to keep the amount of work consistent with the Zelda tutorials, but mostly because there's value in being forced to type all the code.</p>
     </div>
   </label>
 </div>